-Established techniques exist to map basic blocks at the level of source code to assembly instructions, for example, as in PowerTOSSIM [44] and TimeTOSSIM [32].
-These techniques, however, do not accurately handle cases where a basic block of source code may correspond to the execution of a variable number of instructions in assembly; therefore, a single node in the CFG is translated into multiple basic blocks at the assembly level.
+Established techniques exist to determine a mapping between basic blocks at the level of source code and assembly instructions, for example, as used in simulation tools such as PowerTOSSIM [46] and TimeTOSSIM [34].
+These techniques, however, do not accurately handle cases where a given basic block of source code may correspond to the execution of a variable number of instructions in assembly; therefore, a single node in the CFG is translated into multiple basic blocks at the assembly level.
 Short-circuit evaluation, for loops, and compiler-inserted libraries are examples where issues manifest that may cause a loss of accuracy in energy estimates.

-To handle these cases, EPIC further dissects the mapping process to extract additional information useful to reason on the energy consumption of a given basic block.
+To handle these cases, EPIC further dissects the mapping process to extract additional information useful to reason on the energy consumption of a given basic block, as described below.

-Short-circuit evaluations.
-These include concatenations of logical operators, such as "&&" or "||", where the truth value of a pre-fix determines the truth value of the whole expression.
-The assembly code generated by the compiler skips the evaluation of the post-fix part of the expression as soon as the pre-fix determines the whole expression.
+Short-circuit evaluation.
+These include arbitrary concatenations of logical operators, such as "&&" or "||", where the truth value of a pre-fix determines the truth value of the whole expression, independent of the truth value of the post-fix.
+In these cases, the assembly code generated by the compiler skips the evaluation of the post-fix part of the expression as soon as the pre-fix determines the truth value of the whole expression.

 To handle these cases, the mapper reports the energy consumption of all possible evaluations of the statement involving these operators.
-This is shown in the energy profile of Fig. 9 for the if statement at line 5.
-Two separate values are reported for its basic block (B1): one for only the pre-fix and one for the complete evaluation of the expression.
+This is shown in the energy profile of Fig. 10 for the if statement at line 5 of the source code.
+Two separate values are reported for the corresponding basic block (B1), one for only the pre-fix and one for the complete evaluation of the expression.